hunterwallen/ReactNativeLesson/README.md

 ```bash
 sudo gem install cocoapods
 ```

+If you get an error about having the incorrect Ruby Version, follow the instructions in [this resource](https://zameermfm.medium.com/solve-mac-ruby-issues-in-react-native-installations-355fb5800ee0) to install rbenv and the correct Ruby version for React Native development.

 **Only do this next step if you're on a Silicon M1 or M2 Mac**